 July 3rd - Sunday:Modular Synth Meet (ACCA)

-The ICLI 2016 conference is organised by members of the Music Informatics and Performance Technologies Lab at the University of Sussex.
+The ICLI 2016 conference is organised by members of the Experimental Music Technologies Lab at the University of Sussex.
 We're based in the Department of Music, in the School of Media, Film and Music, and in the Sussex Humanities Lab.

 Thor Magnusson (general chair)